 And because they can't get their act together, well, now they've got a president in a box in a position that he's going to do whatever he needs to do to get the job done.

-So Senate Republicans, they refuse to use their majority to pass legislation, and McConnell refuses to go to a simple majority in the Senate.
+And McConnell refuses to go to a simple majority in the Senate.

-So he now is trying to build a coalition.
+So, he now is trying to build a coalition.

 Now, just general thinking tells me that a coalition is never going to be as good as what the Republicans could have done on their own.

-Trying to hammer out a compromise.
+You're trying to hammer out a compromise.

 Maybe it fails, maybe it doesn't.